Norodom Ranariddh: Family

 Ranariddh had 12 half-siblings from his father by different wives; Norodom Buppha Devi is his only full-sibling.
 Buppha Devi became a ballet dancer, like her mother Phat Kanhol had been during her younger days.
 Kanhol remarried in 1947 to a military officer, Chap Huot, and had five children with him.
-Phat Kanhol died from cancer in February 1969 at the age of 49, while Chap Huot was killed in an explosion a year later.
-Four of Ranariddh's half-siblings by his mother and Chap Huot were killed during the Khmer Rouge years, while one of them, Chap Nhalyvoud, survived.
+Phat Kanhol died from cancer in February 1969 at the age of 49, and Chap Huot was killed in an explosion a year later.
+Four of their children, Ranariddh's half-siblings, were also killed during the Khmer Rouge years, while their son Nhalyvoud survived.
 Chap Nhalyvoud served as the governor of Siem Reap Province between 1998 and 2004.

 Ranariddh met his first wife, Eng Marie, in early 1968.
 Marie was the eldest child of Eng Meas, an Interior Ministry official of Sino-Khmer descent, and Sarah Hay, a Muslim of Cham ethnicity.
 Marie had nine younger siblings, and among them was Roland Eng, the former ambassador to Thailand and the United States.
 The couple married in September 1968 at the royal palace, and had three children: Chakravuth (born 1970), Sihariddh (born 1972) and Rattana Devi (born 1974).

 The couple separated, and Marie filed for divorce in March 2006 when Ranariddh's relationship with Ouk Phalla became known.
 The divorce was not finalised until June 2010.
 Ranariddh had two sons with Ouk Phalla: Sothearidh (born 2003) and Ranavong (born 2011).
 Phalla was a descendant of King Sisowath and was a classical dancer.
 She met Ranariddh when the latter was producing and directing the film Raja Bori.

 On 17 June 2018, Ranariddh and Ouk Phalla were both seriously injured in a car accident en route to Sihanoukville Province.
 Ouk Phalla died hours later as a result of her injuries.
 In 2019, Ranariddh went to Paris to receive medical treatment for a broken pelvis.